samiuljoy/samiuljoy.github.io/portfolio.md

 ## # About me

 Motivated and detail-oriented Plant Science graduate student with a decent foundation in Plant Biology and Research Methodologies.
-Proficient in Computer Programming, scripting languages (Python, Bash), Linux-based automation to enhance data analysis and streamline research workflows and Website Designing.
+Proficient in Computer Programming, scripting languages (Python, Bash), Linux-based automation to enhance data analysis, streamline research workflows and Website Designing.
 Adept at developing custom scripts, settings up firewalls, iptables, automating tasks with IoT, and optimizing processes for efficiency.
 A collaborative team player with problem-solving and analytical skills, committed to advancing Agricultural and Environmental sustainability through innovative research and efficiency.

 ## # Skills